This document describes the process for working with the third-party libraries (custom libraries) used within Talend.

 Note: Software Update is not part of the custom library process.
 It is the mechanism used to download patches and updates.

 So you have a configuration for Nexus, the artifact repository, but this configuration is only the place for TAC to look for artifacts for deployment in the Job and ESB conductors.
-Try to avoid using the Publisher in TAC, as it will be deprecated.
 Studio has a separate configuration for the artifact repository to which it publishes, as detailed later.

 The user needs to be set up with the appropriate credentials for the source code system.